-Take a trip to Wye Valley where you can see some fascinating ancient Roman ruins and architecture, castle ruins, and the impressive Raglan Castle.
+Take a trip to Wye Valley where you can see fascinating ancient Roman ruins and architecture, castle ruins, and the impressive Raglan Castle.
 This area has so much history surrounding it and is well worth a visit.

 This tour is perfect for any traveller and is the ideal way to see the incredibly diverse South Wales.